“You can hear the wind but can’t tell where it comes from or where it is going …”

-This brings moisture rich southwest winds across southern Asia – the ‘wet’ phase.
+This brings moisture-rich southwest winds across southern Asia – the ‘wet’ phase.
 From June-September, the Asian continent begins to super-heat and become a huge low-pressure area as the heated air rises.
 Meanwhile the Indian Ocean is under a subtropical high-pressure cycle.
 The temperature difference between the land and sea can be as much as 20°C – land temperatures in India can even exceed 45°C, while the surrounding water in the Bay of Bengal and the Arabian Sea remains in the low 20s.

 As a result, warm, wet winds blow onshore.
 When these warm, wet winds reach the warm landmass and the Himalaya Mountains, the air rises, water vapour condenses, and precipitation results.
 This can result in devastating floods.

 As the land and ocean begin to cool in late summer and into autumn, the land loses heat quicker than the ocean.
 The wind reverses during this ‘dry’ phase, becoming a north-easterly, blowing from the land, out to sea.
 These are dry winds, blowing from the land.

 Human induced atmospheric changes (increased CO2 and methane) and the warming of atmospheric and sea-surface temperatures appears to be increasing causing more precipitation in some monsoon seasons and less precipitation in others … it’s complicated.

 D. Tertiary circulation (local winds)